 While working simultaneously with After Effects and Premiere Pro is a thing for video editors, for motion graphic designers, it’s Adobe After Effects + Adobe Illustrator.

 Illustrator is the most widely used vector-based design and drawing program.
+You can use the shapes and elements created in Illustrator to create motion graphics in After Effects.

 However, Adam Plouff and his Battle Axe Co. came up with a solution and created an After Effects plugin/extension – Overlord.